-AMES 490 CREDITS: 0.5
+Credit: 0.5

 This capstone seminar is taught by Asian Studies Program faculty in rotation and is organized around a common theme that integrates the various disciplines and regions of Asia.
 Through readings, films, guest lectures and other activities, the course will lead students to synthesize their academic and personal (e.g., off-campus) experiences in a broader comparative perspective.
 Students will produce work that examines one or more topics of their own interest within the comparative Asian framework.
 Required for Asian studies concentrators and joint majors.
 Permission of instructor required.
-This interdisciplinary course does not count toward the completion of any diversification requirement.
 No prerequisite.
 Offered every spring.